 - iPad Pro with the Apple pencil, and a case.
 Optional: keyboard, notability app, and extra iCloud storage space.

-If you’re the type that prefers paper and pen to take notes or carrying around that heavy/bulky computer is getting old.
+If you’re the type that prefers paper and pen to take notes?
+Tired of carrying around that heavy/bulky computer?
 Then the iPad pro is for you.
 In addition to being lightweight and compact, the features are amazing.
 Download your ppt presentations and write directly on them with your Apple Pencil.
 It’s like having the printed version but without all the paper.